HPP+

 HPP^{+}, also known as haloperidol pyridinium, is a monoaminergic neurotoxin and a metabolite of haloperidol.

 Formation and metabolism

 HPP^{+} is formed from haloperidol, and its dehydration product HPTP, by CYP3A enzymes in the liver.
 The compound can cross the blood–brain barrier and has been detected in the brain following haloperidol administration in both animals and humans.

 Neurotoxicity

 HPP^{+} is structurally related to the selective dopaminergic neurotoxin MPTP (and its active metabolite MPP^{+}), which induces Parkinson's disease-like symptoms in humans.
 HPP^{+} is a neurotoxin specifically affecting serotonergic and dopaminergic neurons, and its neurotoxicity resembles that of MPTP.

-Extrapyramidal symptoms (EPS)
+Extrapyramidal symptoms

 HPP^{+} may contribute to the development of extrapyramidal symptoms (EPS) in patients undergoing long-term haloperidol therapy.
 An alternative theory posits that these symptoms result from long-term dopamine receptor supersensitivity, rather than direct neurotoxicity.

 Discovery

 HPP^{+} was first identified as a neurotoxic metabolite of haloperidol in 1990 and 1991, many years after haloperidol was introduced clinically and following the discovery of MPTP.